t-oster/VisiCut/README.md

 Open the preferences and click on the Thingiverse tab.
 There you can enter supported file extensions and tags you want to filter for.

-**Open a file**

-Selecting a thing in the left pane will display all its associated files that match your current filter settings in the right pane.
-To open a file, simply double click it or select it and press the "Open File" button.

 **I made one**

 Select a thing and click the "I made one" button to open the "I made one"-window.
 You can use either the VisiCam or the camera of your computer to take a photo of the thing you made.
 On the left, there is a live preview, on the right side is a textfield to enter a description.
-Clicking on the "publish" button will publish an "I made one" post with the current picture and description to Thingiverse.
+Clicking the "publish" button will publish an "I made one" post with the current picture and description to Thingiverse.